 Brussels Christmas Market & Winter Wonders Map Overview

 Again, Brussels’ Christmas festivities are scattered around the city center.
 Here is an overview of the different spots you should definitely check out!
+Again, photos/experiences are based on my 2019 experience but most main locations should be the same.
+Refer to the official website for the most up-to-date map for 2023.

 The first stop for any visitor to the Brussels Christmas Market / Winter Wonders is Grand Place, where you’ll find an epic free light show that takes place once an hour (twice on weekends).